|

 taken probably at some night spot in Tunis, Tunisia.

-(Center), Frank Roachell (R) with Others in Tunis, Tunisia
+(Front Center), Frank Roachell (Top Right) with Unidentified Persons in Tunis, Tunisia Pozzouli, Italy

 Sometime in March 1944, after being reconditioned, the LCI (L) 35